quii/go-specs-greet/README.md

 Get "http://localhost:8080/greet": dial tcp [::1]:8080: connect: connection refused
 ```

-We have a `Driver`, but we have not started our application yet, so it cannot do a HTTP request.
+We have a `Driver`, but we have not started our application yet, so it cannot do an HTTP request.
 We need our acceptance test to coordinate building, running and finally killing our system for the test to run.

 ### Running our application

 Most development teams are shipping using Docker, so our acceptance tests will test a Docker image we'll build for our program.

 To help us use Docker in our tests, we will use [Testcontainers](https://golang.testcontainers.org).
-Testcontainers gives us a programmatic way to build Docker images and manage container lifecycles.
+Testcontainers gives us a programmatic way to build Docker images and manage container life-cycles.

 `go get github.com/testcontainers/testcontainers-go`